 PLEASE NOTE: Those under 18 years must have the consent of a parent or legal guardian to be vaccinated.

 For the latest updates on NJ’s COVID-19 vaccination coverage, check out the NJ Vaccination Tracker Dashboard.

 Find a COVID-19 Vaccine Location Near You: COVID-19 Vaccine Appointment Finder

 Tdap vaccine protects you against three diseases: tetanus, diphtheria, and pertussis (whooping cough).

 - TETANUS (tet-a-nus), also known as lockjaw, is caused by bacteria that enters your body through cuts, scratches, or wounds.
 It is not spread person-to-person.
 Tetanus causes painful muscle tightening and stiffness; you might not be able to open your mouth, swallow, or even breathe.
 For more information, click here.

-- PERTUSSIS (per-TUS-iss), also known as whooping cough, is caused by highly contagious bacteria that is easily spread person-to-person when an infected person coughs or sneezes.
+- PERTUSSIS (per-TUS-iss), also known as whooping cough, is caused by highly contagious bacteria that is easily spread from person-to-person when an infected person coughs or sneezes.
 It causes rapid, uncontrollable coughing fits that can cause you to vomit, break ribs or have difficulty breathing and sleeping.
 For more information, click here.
 Hear what a cough from someone with pertussis sounds like here.

 How can tetanus, diphtheria, and pertussis be prevented?

 The Tdap vaccine is the best way to prevent tetanus, diphtheria, and pertussis.
 When you are 11 or 12 years old, you need the Tdap vaccine.